VRConservation/geosp/chapters/07_qgis.md

 Toolbar showing the attributes icon (red circle).
 ```

 Click on the cog icon to open the Processing Toolbox.
 If you left the Layers Styling panel open, close it to maximize the Toolbox pane.
-In the search panel, type grid, and double-click on create grid to open the grid tool ({numref}`grid`).
+In the search panel, type grid, and double-click on Create Grid to open the grid tool ({numref}`grid`).

 ```{figure} /figures/qgis/grid.png
 :height: 500px